abudaan/webmidiapishim_npm/README.md

+# DEPRECATED!

+Please use [JZZ](https://github.com/jazz-soft/JZZ) to enable MIDI in browsers that do not support the WebMIDI API.

 #### WebMIDI API Shim

 At the moment only Chrome and Opera support the [WebMIDI API](https://www.w3.org/TR/webmidi/).
 It isn't very likely that other browsers will implement it any time soon.
 Fortunately the [Jazz plugin](http://jazz-soft.net) is available for all browsers and platforms, and by using this plugin together with the shim you can use the WebMIDI API as if it were implemented natively.